openannotation/annotator/doc/usage.rst

 Configuring modules
 -------------------

-Once you have a basic Annotator application working, you can now begin to customize it.
-Many modules can be configured, and you can find out what configuration options they accept in the relevant :doc:`api/index`.
+Once you have a basic Annotator application working, you can begin to customize it.
+Some modules can be configured, and you can find out what options they accept in the relevant :doc:`api/index`.

 For example, here are the options accepted by the :func:`annotator.storage.http`
 module: :data:`annotator.storage.HttpStorage.options`.
 Let's say we have an